QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsubsection{Simulations results}

-In Figure~\ref{fig_horn_simulated_return_loss_xpol} we show the return loss (left panel) and maximum cross-polarization (right panel) in the two QUBIC bands.
+In figure~\ref{fig_horn_simulated_return_loss_xpol} we show the return loss (left panel) and maximum value of the cross-polar beam (right panel) in the two QUBIC bands.
 We can see at a glance that the performance in the 150\,GHz band is superior compared to the 220\,GHz band.
 In fact the design was initially tailored in the D-band and subsequently modified to accept also the higher band that could not be optimized in terms of performance like the lower frequency range.

 The return loss at 150\,GHz is, on average, around $-$25\,dB, while in the higher frequency band it is compatible with $-$20\,dB up to 230\,GHz, and degrades to $\sim -10$\,dB on the right hand side of the frequency interval.
 We assessed the potential impact of the poor return loss in the highest part of the 220\,GHz band: a degradation of the return loss will induce a reduction of the horn transmission and therefore an overall decrease of the sensitivity.
-With a pessimistic $-$10\,dB return loss over the whole 220\,GHz, we estimate a degradation in the sensitivity of less than 2\%, which makes this out-of-spec a negligible issue.
+With a pessimistic $-$10\,dB return loss over the whole 220\,GHz, we estimate a degradation in the sensitivity of about 5\%. \newd{We accepted this violation of the speciﬁed requirement because of the challenges in simultaneously optimizing the corrugated horns for both 150\,GHz and 220\,GHz bands without a signiﬁcant increase in fabrication complexity.}

 The cross-polarization is very good ($\sim -35$\,dB) at 150\,GHz, while it is around $-$5\,dB at 220\,GHz.
-This is coherent with the design: at 150\,GHz we have a single-mode corrugated horn, for which we expect excellent polarization purity, while at 220\,GHz we have propagation of higher modes that do not preserve the polarization state.
+This is in agreement with the design: at 150\,GHz we have a single-mode corrugated horn, for which we expect excellent polarization purity, while at 220\,GHz we have propagation of higher modes that do not preserve the polarization state.
 But this is not a problem for QUBIC, as already mentioned, because the polarization is selected before the radiation enters the horns.
 For this reason we show here the expected cross-polarization performance but we will not discuss it further in the rest of the paper.